Masashi Takeda: All Japan Pro Wrestling (2016–present)

 Beginning in May 2016, Takeda began making appearances for All Japan Pro Wrestling (AJPW).
 On May 25, Takeda unsuccessfully challenged Atsushi Aoki for the World Junior Heavyweight Championship.
 In August, Takeda gained his biggest win in All Japan to date when he teamed with Nextream (Jake Lee and Kento Miyahara) to defeat Evolution (Suwama and Aoki) and Super Tiger.
 On October 15, Takeda and Atsushi Maruyama unsuccessfully challenged Evolution (Aoki and Hikaru Sato) for the All Asia Tag Team Championship.

 Personal life

 Takeda is a birdkeeper in his spare time; he owns a pet barn owl named 12, and runs a Twitter account where he posts pictures and updates of the owl.

 He married his wife, Yuka Omori, a former member of the idol group "Through Skills" in June 2019.
 Together, the couple had a daughter.
-Takeda announced on January 30, 2022 that his wife had passed away suddenly on January 7, and her funeral had been held on January 14.
+Takeda announced on January 30, 2022 that his wife had died suddenly on January 7, and her funeral had been held on January 14.
 He also announced that he would be taking a break from professional wrestling as a result.
 He eventually returned to the ring in July 2022.